Employment Opportunities

 Behavioral Health & Development Services

-The County of Washington Behavioral Health & Developmental Services Department is seeking applicants for the position of Intellectual Disabilities Program Specialist.
-The starting salary for the position is $46,679.60 with a generous benefits package, including family health insurance, retirement contribution, and wellness benefits/activities for both employees and their families.
+The County of Washington Behavioral Health & Developmental Services Department is seeking applicants for the position of Early Intervention Coordinator.
+The starting salary for the position is $41,482.93 with a generous benefits package, including family health insurance, retirement contribution, wellness benefits/activities for both employees and their families, paid time off (vacation and sick) and employee assistance program (EAP).
+The hours for the position are 8:30-4:30 Monday thru Friday (rare occasion for evening work) with minimal travel needed.

-Two years of professional level experience in the field of intellectual disabilities and a bachelor’s degree is required OR any equivalent combination of experience and training.
+Two years of professional level experience in the field of intellectual disabilities; and a bachelor’s degree OR any equivalent combination of experience and training.

-Applicants must submit a Washington County employment application, available in the Washington County Human Resources Department or online at www.washingtoncopa.gov, by Wednesday, June 18, 2025 to:
+Applicants must submit a Washington County employment application, available online at www.washingtoncopa.gov/employment or in the Washington County Human Resources Department by Friday, October 31, 2025 to:

 County of Washington